Wynyard Park, Sydney: History

 The space which is now Wynyard Park was originally the parade ground of the first military barracks established shortly after the European colonisation of Sydney in 1788.
 It was from the park that the New South Wales Corps marched to arrest Governor Bligh in 1808, an event later known as the Rum Rebellion.
+In July of 1829 soldiers from the British Army regiments were recorded as playing football (unknown rules) on the parade ground, the earliest documented instance.

-Following the 1848 completion of Victoria Barracks, the barracks site was subdivided and private dwellings and shops were developed.
+Following the 1848 completion of Victoria Barracks, the Wynyard Park barracks site was subdivided and private dwellings and shops were developed.
 Provision was made for a square to remain on the higher part of the former Barrack Square.
 From 1848-1887 the area was known as Wynyard Square, named after General Wynyard, Commander of British Forces in Australia, from 1848 to 1853.
 The square was dedicated as a recreation ground in 1875 and fenced and landscaped.
 Like similar squares in England its use was confined to residents who held keys to the gates, although by 1907 the American trend of removing fences around parks had been copied here.